-If the price of ETH moved back down to 100 DAI it would be as if nothing had changed and there is no impermanent loss.
+If the price of ETH moved back down to 100 DAI it would be as if nothing had changed and there was no impermanent loss.

 Impermanent loss can actually be pretty permanent

-If ETH/DAI has been trading like crazy on its way up to $150 then the fees you earned as an LP may have covered the impermanent loss.
+If ETH/DAI has been trading like wild on its way up to $150 then the fees you earned as an LP may have covered the impermanent loss.